MateuszDabrowski/elquent/README.md

 __Helper module for Eloqua API__
 - Authenticates user
 - Upload contact database to Eloqua shared lists
-- Search if Landing Page already exists on Eloqua instance
+- Checks if LP, Form, Mail already exists on Eloqua instance
 - Upload landing page to specified folder
+- Upload e-mail to specified folder
+- Update e-mail with new code

 _ToDo:_
+- _Fix JSONDecodeError when there are emoticons in email subject on PUT call_
-- _Broaden API with Email and Form uploads_
+- _Broaden API with Form uploads and updates - currently halted due to API bug_

 ---

-[_Version: 1.4.3_]
+[_Version: 1.4.4_]